kellyjonbrazil/jc/docs/parsers/yaml.md

 Returns:

-    List of dictionaries.
-Raw or processed structured data.
+    List of Dictionaries representing the YAML documents.